 USDA is doing its part to help make preventing food waste the first-best option for farmers, businesses, organizations, and consumers.
 A large number of USDA programs contribute to this objective, ranging from those supporting market and distributional efficiencies to those educating consumers about safe food storage.
 Selected new and ongoing activities directly contributing to the reduction of food loss and waste are listed below.

-Information on funding opportunities for research projects targeting food loss and waste
+Information on funding opportunities for projects and research targeting food loss and waste prevention

 Consumer education about food loss and waste